shopware/shopware/changelog/_unreleased/2024-12-03-reorganized-menu-items-on-the-settings-page.md

 ---
 # Administration
 * Changed settings-item.store.js to extend the state for supporting the reorganized menu structure on the settings page.
-* Refactored sw-settings-document-detail.html.twig to implement the new groups and reflect the updated menu structure.
+* Changed sw-settings-document-detail.html.twig to implement the new groups and reflect the updated menu structure.